YouTube follows Amazon into movie theaters

 "It's an honor to work with Susan Sarandon, Edie Falco and Matt Bomer who are the incredible talents and an innovator like YouTube to tell this timely story."

+YouTube Red, founded in 2014, has distributed around a dozen feature-length fictional movies for its subscribers and is working on a handful more.

-It moved into theatrical distribution with sci-fi comedy "Lazer Team" in January 2016, but that was a low-budget project with an unknown cast that failed to make a dent at the box office.
+It moved into films for the general movie-going public with sci-fi comedy "Lazer Team" in January 2016, but that was a low-budget project with unknown actors that failed to make a dent at the box office.

 "Vulture Club," with its all-star cast, belongs in a different league alongside two other recent YouTube Red acquisitions -- Eminem's satirical hip-hop drama "Bodied" and Morgan Spurlock's "Super Size Me 2: Holy Chicken!"